Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 snippet:SendToSites

-This values (`SiteA` and `SiteB`) is the list of remote sites where you want the message(s) sent.
+This values (`SiteA` and `SiteB`) is the list of remote sites where the message(s) are sent.

 ### Configuring Destination

-While these URLs can be placed directly in the call, it recommend that you put these settings in `app.config` so  administrators can change them should the need arise.
+While these URLs can be placed directly in the call, it recommend to put these settings in `app.config` so  administrators can change them should the need arise.
 To do this, add this config section:

 #### Using App.Config